botjagwar/botjagwar/readme.md

 Pywikibot framework and will fail if the latter is not properly configured.
 No worries though, mocks have been set up not to edit on-wiki.

-The Python scripts and the required configuration will be deployed on the target machine at `/opt/botjagwar`.
-They can be removed with
-`make uninstall`.

 ## Components